 (b) Developing and entering into memoranda of understanding (MOUs) or contracts with the local type B Area Agency on Aging or the local office of the Department’s APD that details their system coordination agreements regarding members receiving Medicaid-funded LTCSS; and

 (c) Developing and entering into MOUs or contracts with the Local Mental Health Authorities (LMHAs) and Community Mental Health Programs (CMHPs) operating in the service area, consistent with ORS 414.153, to maintain a comprehensive and coordinated behavioral health delivery system and to ensure member access to behavioral health services, some of which are not provided under the global budget.
+For FBDE members, MCEs shall coordinate Medicare covered behavioral health benefits and Medicaid behavioral health benefits to ensure members receive appropriate and medically necessary care, including preventative screenings and assessments.

 (10) CCOs shall cover and reimburse inpatient psychiatric services, except when those services are provided at an Institution for Mental Diseases (IMD) as defined in 42 CFR 435.1010 and OAR 410-141-3500.
 The state may, however, make a monthly capitation payment to a CCO using Medicaid capitated funds for inpatient psychiatric services provided at an IMD as an alternative setting to those covered under the state plan, when all of the following requirements are met in accordance with 42 CFR 438.6(e):